IKEA France may slow store openings as web sales take off

-PARIS IKEA [IKEA.UL], the world’s biggest furniture retailer, may slow the pace of planned new store openings in France as it increasingly looks to e-commerce and click & collect services to drive sales.
+PARIS Oct 13 IKEA, the world's biggest furniture retailer, may slow the pace of planned new store openings in France as it increasingly looks to e-commerce and click & collect services to drive sales.

 "The speed of the expansion plan may not be what was announced...
 We are reviewing the best solutions so that we can be as near our clients as possible," new IKEA's Chief Executive for France Olivier Baraille told a news conference.

-The Swedish group, known for its low-priced but distinctive furniture and its sprawling out-of-town stores, will spend 160 million euros (120 million pounds) on a new store in Orleans, central France, in fiscal year 2015/2016 and renovate two of its existing stores near Paris.
+The Swedish group, known for its low-priced but distinctive furniture and its sprawling out-of-town stores, will spend 160 million euros ($182 million) on a new store in Orleans, central France, in fiscal year 2015/2016 and renovate two of its existing stores near Paris.

 IKEA France spent 181 million euros in the last fiscal year to Aug.
 31 to open one store in Mulhouse in the east and one in Bayonne in the southwest, lifting the total number of stores in France to 32.